 The Sutras on the other hand came later, covering a span of two hundred to four hundred years later and containing more than two thousand texts.
 The most well known sutras are the Lotus Sutra, the Heart Sutra, and the Diamond Sutra.
 Reading from the Pali Canon or the Sutras, you quickly learn that the tone of these documents are much different than the Holy Bible or the Qur’an.
 The reason for this is the man or his disciples from whom the texts were transcribed from.
-Siddhartha Gautama never believed himself a prophet for some creator, nor a demi-god, he was merely a man who found his way to nirvana, an inner peace found through complete separation from the self.
+Siddhartha Gautama never believed himself a prophet for a creator, nor a demi-god, he was merely a man who found his way to nirvana, an inner peace found through complete separation from the self.

 The teachings of Buddhism are complex and vast.
 Different traditions practice different variations and interpretations of these teachings.
 For any young monk joining a monastery within any of the three main branches of Buddhism, awaits a life long journey of reading, learning, and practicing, which includes memorizing the particular branch’s interpretation of the Buddha’s teachings, along with any other teachings of venerated individuals who followed the life of the Buddha.